eio/animal-path-segmentation/README.md

 # Usage

-	py train_model.py
+	py run_model.py

-To train the model:
+Training the model consists of:
-- show it a bunch of examples,
+- showing it examples,
-- have it make guesses,
+- have it making guesses,
-- and tell it if it’s wrong.
+- and telling it if it’s wrong.

+The trained model will also be tested on a validation dataset.

 # Outputs